Louis-wemby/Metagenome-Analysis/README.md

 # Metagenome-Analysis
 Practices of Metagenomics courses.

 The two Python scripts stored in the `code` use `XGBoost` and `SVM` training models to predict and evaluate classification results.
+The notebook `test.ipynb` contains the original Random Forest model for prediction and evaluation.

 When you need to introduce `CLR transformations`, just add a few lines after the feature alignment in the script:
 ```python